 - To make your arrival easier, you can book your parking space online now and up to 7 days before your arrival (after this deadline, you will need to buy your ticket at the car park ticket office on arrival.
 Please note that only the car park ticket office of the P2 car park is open 24/7.).

 - For those arriving in a motor home, your car park will be P2D, which is right at the entrance to the resort.
 Be careful!
-Without a reservation, we do not guarantee a parking space.
-You must have your own electricity source, as there are no recharging points! ("Flot Bleu" bollard only).
+Reservations must be made on the Valthoparc website at least 7 days before your arrival.
+You must be self-sufficient in electricity as there are no recharging points ("Flot Bleu" bollard only).

 During your stay, there are two ways to get around in the ski resort:

 - Free shuttle: they go around the resort every day from 8am to 8pm and serve all the areas of the resort.
 (Timetables and transport map can be found here)

 - On foot: what better than to take your time discovering Val Thorens on foot to immerse yourself in the atmosphere of the resort?
 According to the locals, it's the best way to fully enjoy the magic of being high in the mountains (the resort can be crossed in 20 minutes on foot).

 Good to know